IanEdington/learn/java/coursework.md

 ### Class Modifiers
 Best practice: default to `private`, then `protected`, then `package-protected`, then `public`.

-Access control modifiers:
+#### Access control modifiers:

-- default without any modifier (package-private): restricts access to within the same package
-- public: an element with this modifier can be accessed from anywhere by any class or method
+##### private
-- private: ONLY accessible to the class itself
+Methods, fields are ONLY accessible within the immediate class
+    - Also JVM with with concurrency
-- protected: restricts access to a class, method or variable to:
+    - Doesn't make sense to have a private Class.

+##### package-private
+Class, Method or Field is accessible to other classes within the same package.
+    - Default without any modifier

+##### protected
+Class, Method or Field is accessible to:
-    - classes that are part of the same package
+    - classes within the same package
     - sub-classes through inheritance

+##### public
+Class, Method or Field can be accessed from anywhere by any class or method

 #### static
 Declare constants using `final static` modifiers by default.